open-cloud/open-cloud.github.io.old/3_operator.md

 **Fix:** See *Can't create VMs on the nodes.*.
 It's the same rabbitmq problem, and the errors are coming from the nova-api-metadata service.

-**Symptom:** When SSHing to a Sliver, "This is nc from the netcat-openbsd package" is printed along with the netcat syntax.
+**Symptom:** When SSHing to an Instance, "This is nc from the netcat-openbsd package" is printed along with the netcat syntax.

-**Fix:** You may be trying to SSH to the NAT interface of a Sliver that's configured with a public IP instead of NAT.
+**Fix:** You may be trying to SSH to the NAT interface of an Instance that's configured with a public IP instead of NAT.

 * SSH to the Public IP Address instead.